ogg25/camera-enhancer-docs/programming/android/guide/guide.md

     }
     ```

 4. Run the project.
 Now your camera module is running.
-If you have any questions about the program, you can view `samples` we provided in the package you download to get better understandings.
+If you have any questions about the program, you can view the `samples` we provided in the package you download to get a better understanding of how it works.
 Also, you can get help from our online customer service.

 ### Extend the camera module with DCE functions